 History and Description

-Starting in November, program coordinators visit local middle and high schools to promote the competition to guidance counselors, teachers and students.
-Applications outlining proposed plans are due in early January.
-Then, from January through the beginning of March, youth are tasked with implementing their plans.
-They are provided with guidance through self-selected or assigned advisors, periodic meetings and a Facebook page.
+Starting in October, program coordinators visit local middle and high schools to promote the competition to guidance counselors, teachers and students.
 At the end of the competition period, youth showcase their projects to each other, judges and the local community.
-All projects are recognized in some way, but the top three win cash prizes.
+All projects are recognized in some way, but the top ten win cash prizes.

 - internet safety